 - Whether you’re buying or refinancing

-- The type of mortgage you applied for (conventional, FHA, USDA, VA)
+- The type of mortgage you applied for (for instance, a conventional, FHA, USDA or VA loan)

 - Whether you’ll have a fixed or adjustable interest rate